MetPX/sarracenia/doc/Dev.rst

   no bug-fixes, issues addressed by subsequent version.

 RC - Release Candidate.
-  implied has gone through beta to identify and address major issues.
+  implies it has gone through beta to identify and address major issues.
   Translated documentation available.
   no bug-fixes, issues addressed by subsequent version.